Ibrahim al-Jaafari Fast Facts

 Religion: Shiite Muslim

-1980 - Flees to Iran in order to escape Saddam Hussein's crack-down on members of the Dawa Party.
+1980 - Flees Iraq for Iran in order to escape Saddam Hussein's crack-down on members of the Dawa Party.

 1990-2003 - Leader of the London branch of the Dawa Party.